DeveloLongScript/MHSF/README.md

 First, you must supply the following services with API keys:

 - [Clerk](https://clerk.com): Create an app and put the respective keys in `.env.local`
+- MongoDB: Create a database, can be anywhere, and put the location to connect in `.env.local` for the key `MONGO_DB`

 Second, run `npm i` and `npm run build`.
 To start the app, run `npm run start`.